|Secretary & Fixtures Secretary:||Shelley Holtam

 The Club plays its football at K Sports Cobdown, where we have a long standing history.
 The football club has always been a senior section but in 2013-2014 season APM grow with the introduction of a youth section with two teams in the Kent Youth League.
 The next season saw the club has now grown even further with the amalgamation of Holtwood Rangers and a full youth section was introduced making the club a force in Kent Football.

 The club then changed their name to K Sports FC and embarked on a new and exciting era.

-The 2019/20 season was made null and void due to the Coronovirus Pandemic so we now go into 2020/21 looking to continue our progression as a club.
+The 2019/20 and 2020/21 seasons were made null and void due to the Coronovirus Pandemic so we now go into 2021/22 looking to continue our progression as a club.